Get a Free Trial

-The pandemic permanently altered ecommerce as customers shifted to a fully digital-first mindset.
-Even traditional retailers adopted more ambitious online shopping experiences, ranging from ‘buy online, pick up in store,’ digital showrooms, and flexible payment options like ‘buy now, pay later.’
-These additions dramatically expand the number of possible user journeys through a retailer’s app or website and add new touch points that need to be tested to ensure a positive customer experience.
-If they haven’t already, QE professionals need to both expand their testing strategy to include these new journeys and make sure their organization is prepared to serve record numbers of consumers during the holiday season.
+Digital-first experiences have lengthened the holiday shopping season, with many ecommerce brands starting to engage consumers in the coming weeks.
+Frictionless, delightful online shopping is critical to gaining - and retaining - new customers in this critical time.
+To adapt, even traditional retailers have adopted more ambitious online shopping experiences, ranging from ‘buy online, pick up in store,’ digital showrooms, and flexible payment options like ‘buy now, pay later.’
+These additions dramatically expand the number of possible user journeys and add new touch points that need to be tested to ensure a positive customer experience.
+Quality teams across the ecommerce industry are expanding their testing strategy to ensure their organization is prepared to serve record numbers of consumers during the holiday season.

 Maximizing Testing Resources

 When testing strategies need to cover everything from email to APIs to mobile, teams need to be as efficient as possible.
 Every test run, whether it’s a manual exploratory test or automated end-to-end test, must be relevant to real customer journeys.
 As retailers prepare for the rush of holiday customers, QE teams have the opportunity to upgrade their manual and automated testing strategies to make life easier for themselves, their organization, and their users.

 An effective automated testing strategy can significantly reduce the amount of routine work on a QE’s teams plate, giving them more time to work with developers, perform high-value exploratory testing, or create test plans for new features.
 But unless automated testing reflects the full user experience, it’s unlikely to add much value.